instayu/html-5-calander/Developer-Workflow.md

 ### 1. Pull the latest YUI source

 Before starting work on a change, make sure you have the latest YUI source.
+Your YUI fork should:
+* Always be up-to-date with dev-master
+* Always be pushed to daily (get upstream changes and push to your fork).
+* Always be in sync with your current work.

 First, decide what YUI branch you want to base your change on (see the branching strategy section above).
 Then `cd` to your local YUI clone and run the following commands.